ejoga123/Student_Record_database/README.md

 # Admin section

-this contains information on board of administration
+this contains information of board of administration

 # Courses offered in the school

+this contains various courses offered the school

 # Departments in the school

+this contains various departments the in the school